devAmoghS/Machine-Learning-with-Python/README.md

 * PCA and scaling sample stock data in Python [working_with_data]
 * Decision Trees in Python on sample dataset
 * Logistic Regression in Python on sample dataset
+* Built a neural network in Python to defeat a captcha system